MrLightful/powersync-tauri/README.md

 ### PowerSync setup

 This template is set up to work with PowerSync.
 PowerSync is a sync layer for building local-first apps with simple state management and real-time reactivity.

+Ensure that the PowerSync prerequisites are met: [Configure your source database](https://docs.powersync.com/usage/installation/database-setup) and [Connect PowerSync to your database](https://docs.powersync.com/usage/installation/database-connection).

 #### Environment variables